Installing Astronomer CLI on Windows 10

 Potential Postgres Error

-- As a WSL user, you might see the following error when trying to call
+As a Windows user, you might see the following error when trying to call

 Sending build context to Docker daemon 8.192kB Step 1/1 : FROM astronomerinc/ap-airflow:latest-onbuild # Executing 5 build triggers ---> Using cache ---> Using cache ---> Using cache ---> Using cache ---> Using cache ---> f28abf18b331 Successfully built f28abf18b331 Successfully tagged hello-astro/airflow:latest INFO [0/3] [postgres]: Starting Pulling postgres (postgres:10.1-alpine)... panic: runtime error: index out of range goroutine 52 [running]: github.com/astronomer/astro-cli/vendor/github.com/Nvveen/Gotty.readTermInfo(0xc4202e0760, 0x1e, 0x0, 0x0, 0x0) ....